Stew-McD/cLCA_course-Aalborg2023/README.md

 # Consequential Life Cycle Assessment Course
 ##  Aalborg University - May '23

-This repository contains the code for the cLCA group project at Aalborg University.
+This repository contains the code and course contents for the cLCA course at Aalborg University.

-The course files are in the folder 'moodle'
+## The following readme refers to the case study group project

 See the interactive notebook main.ipynb to view the code and results from a previous run.

 **** QUICK START ****

 ** it should work with just running main.py (change the montecarlo iterations to low if you are running it in the cloud) **

 if not: